Secure your spot on the trip and book now by paying your deposit of USD 1500$/person. Contact us if you wish to be added on the waiting list instead.

 Tipping hotel and restaurant staff is not necessary and entirely up to you.

 This is generally not a problem, but we do need to be informed at the time of booking so we may prepare the meals accordingly.
 Please be as precise and detailed as possible.
 Once on the trip, it is difficult and/or not possible to change our meal plans.

 Colleen (and her husband David) is very much another traveler in our group and will be taking the same vehicles and participating in the same activities as the rest of us.
 You can approach and talk to her at any time, just like anyone else.
 Having said that, do remember that she will be as tired as everyone after a long day of travel or sightseeing, so we should just be respectful of that as we are of anyone else.

 We do have quite a lot of walking activities on this trip, though mostly this will be on flat surfaces in towns and villages.

 Youth above 16 years young are welcome.
 We are currently not accepting any younger children.

 There’s no upper age limit, though do note that there is a fair amount of walking on this trip.

-We will provide water, juice, coffee, tea, some cocktails and wine/beer during lunches and all dinners and some activities.
+We will provide water, juice, coffee, tea, some cocktails and wine/beer at any time when at our hotel, and during meals and activities when outside.
 We will make it clear what’s included and what’s not.
 Premium alcoholic drinks (ie expensive cognac, whiskey, champagne, etc) are not included.
 You can pay for those on the spot or sign it to the room and pay when checking out.